What are course subjects?

 Your Subject Outline is the key to your subject.
 It contains everything you need to know about your subject including a description, attendance requirements, assessment information and consultation times for your teachers.
 Subject outlines should be available from within Moodle once you have enrolled in that subject and the session has commenced.

-If you have any questions about subject outlines, please contact your faculty central.
+If you have any questions about subject outlines, please contact the AskUOW team.

 Majors and specialisations

-A major in a bachelor degree is an approved combination of subjects with a minimum value of 1/3 of your total degree.
-For some courses the degree major is explicit in the course title, for example Bachelor of Nursing, whilst in other courses you will need to select a major study from those available within the degree.
-In many courses it is possible to do more than one major.
-You do not have to nominate a major when you first enrol in your course but you should regularly discuss your enrolment pattern with an academic adviser throughout your studies, to ensure that you have selected the correct subjects for your intended major.
+A major in a bachelor degree is the main focus of study that gives you an area of specialisation within your degree.
+You will need to complete an approved combination of subjects, that make up at least one third of your total degree, to meet the requirements of your chosen major.
+For some courses the degree major is explicit in the course title, for example Bachelor of Nursing, while in other courses you will need to select a major study from those available within the degree.
+In many courses, it is possible to do more than one major.
+You do not have to nominate a major when you first enrol in your course, however we strongly recommend you declare your major or double major by the end of your first year of study.
+You can alsoy discuss your enrolment pattern with the team, or with an academic adviser throughout your studies, to ensure that you have selected the correct subjects for your intended major.

-A specialisation in a postgraduate degree is an approved combination of subjects to achieve focus in that specific area.
-For some courses the degree specialisation is explicit in the course title, for example Master of Teaching Primary, whilst in other courses you may need to select a specialisation from those available within the degree.
-Generally speaking, you should be selecting your specialisation (if applicable) when applying but definitely prior to enrolling as the specialisation you choose will generally determine the subjects that you will need to select when enrolling.
-You can discuss your enrolment pattern with an academic advisor throughout your studies to ensure that you are completing the right subjects for your preferred specialisation.
+A specialisation in a postgraduate degree is an approved combination of subjects, that make up a minimum value of 24 credit points of your total degree, to achieve focus in that specific area.
+For some courses, the degree specialisation is explicit in the course title, for example Master of Teaching Primary, while in other courses you may need to select a specialisation from those available within the degree.
+Generally speaking, you should select your specialisation (if applicable) when applying or prior to enrolling.
+At the very latest, you can also declare or change your specialisation at the end of your first year of study.
+We encourage you to do this as early as possible, as the specialisation you choose will generally determine the subjects you will need to select when enrolling.
+You can discuss your enrolment pattern with the team, or with an academic advisor throughout your studies to ensure that you are completing the right subjects for your preferred specialisation.

 Declaring or changing a major or minor